lonnieezell/myth-collection/docs/index.md

 // returns [0 => 1, 1 => 2, 3 => 3, 5 => 5]
 ```

-You can also pass the column name as a `string` or multiple columns as `array` as parameter if you work with associative arrays.
+You can also pass the column name as a `string` or multiple columns as `array` as parameter if you work with associative arrays or objects.

 ```php
 $collection = new Collection([